 The Francis J. O’Connor Memorial Award

-Brittany Gosse, who graduated with a bachelor of arts degree in biology, received the college's Francis J. O'Connor Memorial Award.
+Adam O'Dell, who graduated with a bachelor of arts degree in music, received the college's Francis J. O'Connor Memorial Award.
 The most prestigious award bestowed upon a graduating senior, the award is based on demonstrating leadership, cooperation, generosity, kindness and academic achievement.

 Rose O'Toole Staff Service Award

-Sue Leibold, director of the library, was named the seventh recipient of the Rose O'Toole Staff Service Award.
+Curt Long, director of athletics, was named the eighthh recipient of the Rose O'Toole Staff Service Award.
 The award is given annually to acknowledge outstanding achievements that have impact on institutional success and/or contribute significantly to the mission of Clarke University.
 This prestigious award is given in honor of Rose O'Toole, BVM, to recognize the value of the selected staff member's labors and contributions over the last 12 months.
 The award was presented at Clarke's faculty and staff recognition event in April.